Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 Put them in their crate?
 They freak out.
 The backyard?
 They freak out.
 Leave them loose in the house?
 That reduces the screaming a little bit but now they’re also pooping on the floor.

-You have no idea how you’re supposed to work, shower, hear your own thoughts, or yes, pee in peace ever again.
+You have no idea how you’re supposed to work, shower, or hear your own thoughts ever again.

 There’s nothing quite like the shock of suddenly being a prisoner in your own home to make you want to slam the “abort mission, get rid of puppy before they RUIN MY LIFE” button.
 It can make you feel seriously trapped, or seriously overstimulated from the constant noise.